Developers Advance Plan to Transform Alexandria Public Housing Into Mixed-Use Community

 “This project will be a critical gateway to Alexandria, an important link in the community with mixed-income housing, public open space, and needed child care and food resources for the entire neighborhood,” Noah Hale, director of development at Fairstead, told Commercial Observer.
 “Alexandria’s affordable housing stock has decreased in recent decades and is a major focal point for the upcoming budget.”

-The Concept 1 filing begins the official public process to get the approvals needed for the development, and as it’s being reviewed by the city, the development team plans to continue to meet with community leaders, civic associations, neighborhood groups and other stakeholders to ensure a community-driven final plan.
+The Concept 1 filing starts the official public process to get the development’s necessary approvals.
+As it’s being reviewed by the city, the development team will continue to meet with community leaders, civic associations, neighborhood groups and other stakeholders to ensure a community-driven final plan, according to a prepared statement.

-In addition to housing, the plan also includes a 10,000-square-foot public park with a playground and public art, while Hopkins House, a nonprofit that has served Alexandria since 1939, would operate a 13,000-square-foot day care and early learning center, with scholarships or sliding scales rates offered based on economic need.
-The site would also be home to a 500-square-foot food pantry run by Alive.
+In addition to housing, the plan also includes a 10,000-square-foot public park with a playground and public art, while Hopkins House, a nonprofit that has served Alexandria since 1939, would operate a 13,000-square-foot day care and early learning center.
+The site would also house a 500-square-foot food pantry, per the statement.

-“The opportunity to help reimagine the north end of Old Town is an opportunity we’re grateful for, and we’re eager to work with civic leaders and our wonderful partners to make it a reality,” Joe Muffler, managing director of development for Mill Creek Residential, said in a prepared statement.
+“The opportunity to help reimagine the north end of Old Town is an opportunity we’re grateful for, and we’re eager to work with civic leaders and our wonderful partners to make it a reality,” Joe Muffler, managing director of development for Mill Creek Residential, said in the statement.

 Requests for comment from the other developers were not immediately returned.